norskeld/sigma/README.md

 >
 > This will install dependencies for the package itself, and also for **docs** and **benchmarks** packages.
 This is due to limitations of the current repository setup and needed to avoid problems with eslint that runs on pre-commit hook.

+This project follows [the conventional commits spec][cc-spec] and uses [a slightly modified commitlint preset][commitlint-preset] for automatic linting commits and generating changelog.

 ## License

 [MIT](LICENSE).